By Layla Al-Barakani ~

 A Living Legacy Carried by Voice

-“Storytelling reinforces identity,” explains anthropologist Steven C. Caton, who studied Yemeni oral poetry extensively in his work Peaks of Yemen I Summon.
-“Through shared narratives, communities affirm who they are, where they come from, and what they value.”
+“Storytelling authenticates identity,” is the words of anthropologist Steven C. Caton, who learned so well about Yemeni oral poetry through his book Peaks of Yemen I Summon.
+“By common account of it all, groups establish what they are, whence they are from, and what they are concerned about.”

 Lessons Wrapped in Lyrics